 To update the BIOS, you will need the new BIOS file and a flash utility, AWDFLASH.EXE.
-You can download them from DFI's web site or contact technical support or your sales representative.
+Please contact technical support or your sales representative for the files.

 - I. Save the new BIOS file along with the flash utility AWDFLASH.EXE to a floppy disk. - 2.
 Reboot the system and enter the Award BIOS Setup Utility to set the first boot drive to "Floppy". - 3.
 Save the setting and reboot the system. - 4.
 After the system booted from the floppy disk, execute the flash utility by typing AWDFLASH.EXE.
 The following screen will appear.